-The Dam (Dam Square) is named after its original function.
-It was built in the 13th century and used to be a dam in the river Amstel.
-The combination of 'Amstel' and 'Dam' also makes up the name: Amsterdam.
+Dam Square is named after its original function.
+Built in the 13th century, it used to be a dam in the river Amstel.
+Combine 'Amstel' and 'Dam' and you have: Amsterdam.

-Nowadays the Dam Square still forms the commercial centre of the city, attracting many visitors every year.
+Nowadays, Dam Square still forms the commercial centre of Amsterdam, attracting many visitors every year.
 Some popular attractions can be found here, such as the Royal Palace, the National Monument and the Nieuwe Kerk (New Church).

 If you would like to take a picture with your idol, you can visit the world famous Madame Tussauds.
 On the east side of the square you will find the renowned NH Krasnapolsky Hotel, right next to the luxurious department store, De Bijenkorf.
 It is perfect for a shopping spree, as are the Magna Plaza shopping mall and the Diamond Center, which are just around the corner.